|

 community and a ten bedroom residential centre were too great and too time

 consuming for them.
-They realised
+They realised that

-they can be contacted either by letter or by e-mail.
-In April 2003, due to a falling off in
+contacted either by letter or by e-mail.

-solely through the Ramala website. |
+Ramala website. |